 One of the biggest and longest stock market collapses happened in 1973 and lasted until twelve months.52 Accompanied by the market collapse, the economy slipped into a recession until March 1975.
 There are two main reasons behind the crash.
 The prime reasons were the collapse of the Bretton Woods system over the past two years and the dollar’s devaluation under the Smithsonian Agreement.
 Another factor that exacerbated the problem was the 1973 oil crisis in October.

 The 1973-74 crisis was a terrible combination of inefficient policymaking, high inflation, investor frenzy, and the first Arab oil embargo.
 After the initial shock, the stock market started to collapse.
-All the major stock indexes of the world bottomed out between September and December 1974.
+All the world’s major stock indexes bottomed out between September and December 1974.
 The Dow Jones plummeted 45% in just two years.53

 Level 2 provided a holistic quote montage to subscribers, indicating the quotes of all market makers instead of just providing the highest bid and ask prices.
 Bid and ask prices are known as Level I data.